-10 See, e.g., Tinker, supra n.
-6, at 509 ["In order for the State in the person of school officials to justify prohibition of a particular expression or opinion, it must be able to show that its action was caused by something more than a mere desire to avoid the discomfort and unpleasantness that always accompany an unpopular point of view (underline added)."]
+student religious expression on campus during non-instructional hours 10

 In addition to being constitutionally protected, the right of students to meet on campus during school non-instructional hours is protected by the Equal Access Act.
-11 The Act generally provides that "It shall be unlawful for any public secondary school which receives Federal financial assistance and which has a limited open forum to deny equal access or a fair opportunity to, or discriminate against, any students who wish to conduct a meeting within that limited open forum on the basis of the religious...content of the speech at such meetings."
+11 The Act generally provides, "It shall be unlawful for any public secondary school which receives Federal financial assistance and which has a limited open forum to deny equal access or a fair opportunity to, or discriminate against, any students who wish to conduct a meeting within that limited open forum on the basis of the religious . . . content of the speech at such meetings."
 If the school allows any non-curriculum groups to meet on campus, the Bible/Christian group must be afforded the same equal access as other non-curriculum groups.

 Within the context of the federal Equal Access Act, the Supreme Court has defined "non curriculum student groups" as "any student group that does not directly relate to the body of courses offered by the school."
-More specifically, "a student group directly relates to a school's curriculum (1) if the subject matter of the group is actually taught, or will be taught, in a regularly offered course; (2) if the subject matter of the group concerns the body of courses as a whole; (3) if participation in the group is required for a particular course; or (4) if participation in the group results in academic credit."
-13 Applying these criteria, the Court has summarily rejected the assertion that certain student groups like the Chess Club and National Honor Society were curriculum related, while a Christian Bible Club was not.
-Simply because particular student clubs might advance the "overall goal of developing effective citizens...enable students to develop lifelong recreational interests...[and] enhance students' abilities to engage in critical thought processes," does not, the Court held, make them sufficiently related to a school's 11 20 U.S.C. §4071 (2004).
+12 More specifically, "a student group directly relates to a school's curriculum (1) if the subject matter of the group is actually taught, or will be taught, in a regularly offered course; (2) if the subject matter of the group concerns the body of courses as a whole; (3) if participation in the group is required for a particular course; or (4) if participation in the group results in academic credit."
+13

+10 See, e.g., Tinker, supra n.
+5, at 509 ["In order for the State in the person of school officials to justify prohibition of a particular expression or opinion, it must be able to show that its action was caused by something more than a mere desire to avoid the discomfort and unpleasantness that always accompany an unpopular point of view (underline added)."]

+^{11 20} U.S.C. §4071 (2004).

 12 Westside Community Board of Education v.
 Mergens, 496 U.S. 226, 239-40 (1990).

 13 Id. at 239-40.